Nephrology Fellowship Program

 Fellows have the choice between a two-year clinical fellowship and an optional third year for select research-oriented trainees.

-Clinical rotations and responsibilities for first-year fellows include 12 months working alongside faculty physicians in inpatient units on campus, including IU Health University Hospital, IU Health Methodist Hospital, Eskenazi Health, the Richard L. Roudebush VA Medical Center, and in the transplant division of IU Health University Hospital.
-Outpatient rotations include one-half day per week at the Chronic Kidney Disease clinic with continuity of care throughout the two years of training and one half-day at the IU Health University Hospital Transplant Clinic providing post-transplant care.
-Call responsibilities during the first year include one night every two weeks home call, and every second or third weekend call.
+Clinical rotations and responsibilities for first-year fellows include 9 months on the inpatient consult services at the various campus hospitals (IU Health University Hospital, IU Health Methodist Hospital, Eskenazi Health, the Richard L. Roudebush VA Medical Center) and on the transplant service at IU Health University Hospital.
+Outpatient rotations include a one-month ambulatory block, one-half day per week at the Chronic Kidney Disease clinic with continuity of care throughout the two years of training, and one half-day per month at the IU Health University Hospital Transplant Clinic providing post-transplant care.
+A unique educational Intersession program spans a total of four weeks.
+Call responsibilities during the first year include on average one night every two weeks home call, and every second or third weekend call.

 All first-year fellows attend the National Kidney Foundation Annual Meeting and are reimbursed expenses by the Department.
 Fellows interested in transplantation have an opportunity to attend the American Society of Transplantation Fellows Symposium.

-In the second year, fellows spend 14 weeks covering inpatient units while first-year fellows are on vacation.
-They continue rotating at the Chronic Kidney Disease clinic and transplant clinic and begin rotating in the Chronic Hemodialysis Shift.
-Additional individualized training opportunities are available throughout the second year, including rotations at the Stone Clinic; Hypertension Clinic; Home Dialysis Clinic, including peritoneal and home hemodialysis; interventional nephrology; Polycystic Kidney Disease Clinic; and specialized training opportunities in bioethics, biomedical informatics, medical education and clinical pharmacology.
+In the second year, fellows spend a total of 3 months on the inpatient consult services.
+They maintain continuity at the Chronic Kidney Disease clinic and transplant clinic.
+Fellows gain more expertise in outpatient dialysis through a year-long home dialysis clinic (including peritoneal and home hemodialysis), and incenter hemodialysis rounding.
+Additional elective training opportunities are available throughout the second year, including rotations at the Stone Clinic; Hypertension Clinic; Home Dialysis Clinic; Interventional Nephrology; Polycystic Kidney Disease Clinic; and specialized training opportunities in bioethics, biomedical informatics, medical education and clinical pharmacology.
 Call responsibilities include one night every two weeks home call and every second or third weekend call.
-Research requirements during the second year include individualized research projects in basic and clinical sciences and a continuous quality improvement project.
+Research requirements during the second year include individualized research projects in basic or clinical sciences and a continuous quality improvement project.

-All second-year fellows attend the American Society of Nephrology Annual Meeting are reimbursed expenses by the Department.
+All second-year fellows attend the American Society of Nephrology Annual Meeting and are reimbursed expenses by the Department.
 Fellows interested in transplantation have an opportunity to attend the American Society of Transplantation Fellows Symposium.
-Second and third-year fellows have an opportunity to attend additional conferences, as desired, with approval of their faculty mentor.
+Second and third-year fellows have an opportunity to attend additional conferences, as desired, with approval of the program director.

 Didactic teaching is an integral component of the Nephrology Fellowship Program.
-Fellows attend weekly renal grand rounds and medicine conferences; participate in a core topics series that coverall all core topics in nephrology, including acute kidney injury, chronic kidney disease and its complications, hemodialysis, peritoneal dialysis, hypertension, electrolytes and acid-base physiology, glomerulonephritis, and more; transplant core lectures covering the fundamental aspects of transplant medicine, including donor and recipient selection, transplant immunology, induction and maintenance immunosuppression, care of the transplant recipient and more; renal pathology conferences; research conferences; and board reviews.
+Fellows attend weekly renal grand rounds and medicine conferences; participate in a core topics series that coverall all core topics in general nephrology (acute kidney injury, chronic kidney disease and its complications, hemodialysis, peritoneal dialysis, hypertension, electrolytes and acid-base physiology, glomerulonephritis, and more); transplant core lectures covering the fundamental aspects of transplant medicine (donor and recipient selection, transplant immunology, induction and maintenance immunosuppression, care of the transplant recipient and more); renal pathology conferences; research conferences; journal clubs; and board reviews.

 Nephrology fellowship applications are accepted only through the ERAS, with the exception of transplant nephrology applicants.
-The deadline for application submission is July 31.
+We accept applications throughout the ERAS season, however priority will be given to applications submitted before July 31.
 Selected candidates are contacted by division staff to attend interviews conducted between the months of August and October.
+We offer our positions exclusively through the NRMP Subspecialty match.